AI Governance for UK Law Firms

 Confidentiality rules 6.3–6.5 checked — client-identifying information flagged automatically

-Contextual evaluation: the same output is assessed differently depending on practice area and client
+Read in context: the same output is judged against the right rules for that practice area and client

 Stage